stanfordaide/clinical-history-eval/Readme.md

 Consider adding the above line to your shell profile (`~/.bashrc` or `~/.zshrc`) to make the change persistent.

+After the change, you will need to log in using huggingface-cli again: `huggingface-cli login`

 ## 3. Dataset